ruby/reline/doc/initialization_file.md

 ```
 "\C-x\M-r":  "Ruby!"          # Key sequence bound to text.
-"\C-x\M-c":  ed_clear_screen  # Key sequence bound to method.
+"\C-x\M-c":  ed-clear-screen  # Key sequence bound to function.
 Meta-l:      " | less"        # Key name bound to text.
-Control-b:   ed_clear_screen  # Key name bound method.
+Control-b:   ed-clear-screen  # Key name bound to function.
 ```

 A key or key sequence may be bound to:

 - Text to be inserted when the key or key sequence is typed in: in effect a [macro][macro].
-- A Reline method that is to be called when the key or key sequence is typed in: in effect an alias.
+- A Reline function that is to be called when the key or key sequence is typed in: in effect an alias.

 #### Key Sequences